nomemory/mockneat-site/tutorial.md

 */
 ```

-PS: Take care of the words generated, some of them might be slightly *[NSFW](https://www.urbandictionary.com/define.php?term=NSFW)*.
+PS: Take care of the words generated; some of them might be slightly *[NSFW](https://www.urbandictionary.com/define.php?term=NSFW)*.

 ## User Data Generators

-The following generators are useful to generate that is normally associated with an User.
+The following generators are useful to generate data that is typically associated with a User.

 | Data Generator | MockUnit | Description |
 |----------------|---------|--------------|